Pravda.ru: Author composition

 For many years, the editorial board of Pravda.ru was headed by Soviet and Russian journalist, writer, and playwright Vladimir Gubarev — the author of the play "Sarcophagus", dedicated to the Chernobyl disaster.
 He was also the curator of the "Tea Party at the Academy" project (see below).

 Among the notable authors who have collaborated with Pravda.ru are journalist and writer Vsevolod Ovchinnikov, publicist and political observer Mikhail Domogatskikh, writer Anatoly Salutskiy, politician and publicist Viktor Ilyukhin, and journalist Anatoly Baranov.

 Among current authors is special correspondent Darya Aslamova, formerly known as a war correspondent for Komsomolskaya Pravda.
 She covers conflicts and crisis situations in various regions of the world, both in video format and written articles.

 Scientific and cultural initiatives

 In the early 2000s, Pravda.ru launched the author project "Tea Parties at the Academy", curated by writer and journalist Vladimir Gubarev — a former journalist for the Soviet "Pravda" and author of the play "Sarcophagus", dedicated to the Chernobyl disaster.
 Within the framework of the project, interviews were published with leading scientists from the Russian Academy of Sciences, including Nobel laureates and experts in physics, chemistry, biology, mathematics, and space.

 Interviews from this series were cited in educational and academic publications, including the State Polytechnic Museum publications, the MEPhI repository, and educational portals.

 The complete archive of interviews is available in the "Academy" section of the Pravda.ru website.

-International publications and pluralism of opinions

-Pravda.ru regularly publishes materials by foreign authors with various viewpoints.
-Among them: